 Our Confidence Builder 2 program builds upon the first level.
 It addresses the maintenance side of your dog’s challenges.
 What we can’t resolve in Confidence Builder 1, we will make as easily manageable as possible in Confidence Builder 2.
 We will teach your dog how to stay safe and get itself out of scary situations by trusting you instead of blowing up.

-One of the key concepts of canine learning in building confidence is: “success breeds more success".
+One of the critical concepts of canine learning in building confidence is: “success breeds more success.”
 Why do police dogs not back down when they apprehend someone?
 What do they do if a suspect tries to kick them?
-They don’t back down, they take the person down and won’t stop until being told to.
-They built up hardness and resistance because during training they always won.
-It was consistently made harder for them to win but in the end, they always did.
+They don’t back down; they take the person down and won’t stop until told.
+They built up hardness and resistance because, during training, they always won.
+It was consistently made harder for them to win, but in the end, they always did.
 They have learned through success that they can handle anything.

 Your dog is likely not a police dog, but the principle is the same.
 By succeeding in overcoming a tiny element of their fear, they learn they can do it.
 It emboldens them to do it again faster next time and then take on larger and larger challenges as we progress.
 It takes experience to know how much to push your dog outside its comfort zone to make progress and not push too far to cause setbacks.